As an Amazon Associate I earn from qualifying purchases made on our website. In addition, we have many other affiliates offers on the site.

 More Complicated Setup

-Hammocks need a very specific distance between the two points to be safely used, and it can take a few moments to get them set up correctly.
+Hammocks need a precise distance between the two points to be safely used, and it can take a few moments to get them set up correctly.

 For those who are new to hammock camping, this is going to mean that there will be some learning curve as they adjust from ground-based shelters.